EMCYPSAS Crisis Support Worker

 Successful applicants will be subject to NPPVL2 Nottinghamshire Police Vetting and successful completion of the NUHT local induction and Crisis Support Worker induction programme.

-If you are able to answer ‘yes’ to the following questions, you are welcome to download an application pack (below):
+If you are able to answer ‘yes’ to the following questions, you are welcome to apply:

 - Do you have extensive experience working with children and young people in a supportive capacity?